Policy 713: LGBT school policy change causes political turmoil in Canada

 - Published

-A controversial policy change that bars teachers from using a student's preferred pronouns without parental permission will soon go into effect in New Brunswick despite pushback, leading to turmoil in the Canadian province.
+A controversial policy change that bars teachers from using a student's preferred pronouns without parental permission will soon go into effect in New Brunswick despite pushback.
+It has caused political turmoil in the Canadian province.

 In May, under Premier Blaine Higgs, New Brunswick announced that a policy to create a safe space for students who identify as LGBT in schools will be amended, with the changes coming into effect on 1 July.